Micrognathia and Obstructive Sleep Apnea

 • Keep Your CPAP Clean: Clean your CPAP mask and tubing regularly to avoid bacteria buildup.

-• Track Your Sleep: Use apps or CPAP machines with data tracking to see how well your therapy is working.
+• Track Your Sleep: Use apps or CPAP machines with data tracking to see how well your therapy works.

-• Talk to a Dentist or Orthodontist: They can help with finding the right oral appliance or suggest other jaw-related solutions.
+• Talk to a Dentist or Orthodonticist.
+They can help you find the right oral appliance or suggest other jaw-related solutions.

 Final Thoughts